Sloat Boulevard Pedestrian Safety Improvements

 SFMTA Board of Directors

-Elements of this project which fall under the purview of the SFMTA Board of Directors will be considered at the Board’s regular meeting on Tuesday, May 16th, at 1:00 pm in City Hall Room 400 (1 Dr. Carlton B. Goodlett Place).
+Elements of this project which fall under the purview of the SFMTA Board of Directors were approved at the Board’s regular meeting on Tuesday, May 16th, 2017.

 Updates and Contact Information